John H. Baker Jr.: Career

-In the fifth round of the 1958 NFL draft, Baker was selected by the Los Angeles Rams, becoming the first football player from a predominantly black college drafted into the league.
+In the fifth round of the 1958 NFL draft, Baker was selected 56th overall by the Los Angeles Rams, becoming the first football player from a predominantly black college drafted into the league.
 Over eleven seasons he played for the Rams (1958–61), Philadelphia Eagles (1962), Pittsburgh Steelers (1963–67) and Detroit Lions (1968).
-With the Steelers, he was famous for his tackle on New York Giants quarterback Y. A. Tittle in 1964, which left Tittle bloodied and helmet-less.
+With the Steelers, he was famous for his tackle on New York Giants quarterback Y. A. Tittle in 1964, which left Tittle bloodied and helmetless.

 After Baker retired from the NFL, he worked as an aide for U.S. Senator Robert Morgan.
 He was also appointed to the state Parole Commission in 1970, the first black person to do so.
 Baker was a member of the "Oval Table Gang", an informal group of black Raleigh community leaders that met in Ralph Campbell Sr.'s home to discuss strategies to desegregate Raleigh schools, plan demonstrations, and assist black candidates for public office.
 He began speaking to youth in community centers and in prison, trying to help them change their lives for good.
 In 1976 Baker worked on the state presidential campaign of Jimmy Carter.

 In 1978, Baker ran for sheriff of Wake County and won.
 He was sworn in on December 4, 1978.
 He was repeatedly re-elected and held the position for 24 years.
 He instituted a way for incarcerated youth to continue their education, and was instrumental in founding the John H. Baker Charter School (which was named after him).

 In 2002 Baker was defeated for re-election as sheriff by Donnie Harrison.
 He was unsuccessful in a 2006 campaign to regain the office.